Achraf-elma/Click-prediction-project/README.md

 * Scala 2.11.x (2.11.8 is recommanded)
 * Spark 2.3.x (2.3.2 is recommanded)

+So that the model can learn from a dataset, please download the file "data-student.json" from https://drive.google.com/open?id=0B3dvASib_dtnQnd5NV9ORHdyamM .
+Then create a directory called "ressources" so that you will have store the file in the following path starting from your the root directory of the programm: ./src/resources/data-students.json
+Note that you have to call the file "data-student.json".
+Otherwise there would be no file from which the model would learn.

 Setting up the environnment
 -
 * Download or clone the repository on branch master from : https://github.com/Mehdqtx/Click-prediction-project.git.